 While the Great Barrier Reef is the largest living thing stretching over 2000 kilometres along the Queensland coast of Australia.

-Did you also know that Quinkan Rock Art is over 35,000 years old and is located in Laura North of Cairns?
+Did you also know that Quinkan Rock Art is over 35,000 years old and in Laura North of Cairns?

 Take a shower under a magnificent waterfall in Millaa Millaa.
 Next, wake up early to float over the Atherton Tablelands in a hot air balloon.